 If you want to put together your own first aid kit there are many really good online sources to give you ideas.
 I will list a few here for you.
 The first is a pretty basic list put out by Blue Cross.
 I list it because it has some good ideas for information and medications you might need.
 The second one here is a bit more complete put together by the Mayo Clinic.

 Here is one entitled “What Should Be in a Home First Aid Kit?” that includes a short video as well.
 It is put together by UC San Diego Health.
 I don’t like this next one quite as well.
 It is put out by WebMD.
 I include it because it does cover a few very good ideas.
 And last but not least is an emergency kit list put together by KidsHealth.org that focuses on what is important to include for kids.

 Pre-Made First Aid Kits

-I sincerely hope that this article is helpful.
+I sincerely hope that all the information i shared on what to put into a home emergency survival kit is helpful.
 If you benefited at all, please consider sharing it on your social media.
 That really helps us spread the word and we really appreciate it when people do that for us!
 Thanks again.